Emergent inabilities? Inverse scaling over the course of pretraining: Discussion

-Perhaps the most consequential takeaway from these findings is that a solved problem doesn't necessarily stay solved.
-A model presented with new training data, including through pretraining, cannot be assumed to persist in a high level of performance.
-Users of models subject to updates would thus be well advised to verify continuing performance regularly.
-It is also incumbent on parties who provide such models for use in applications to notify users of updates.
+Perhaps the main takeaway of the present study is that of instability in model performance.
+As we see with Pythia 12B on the \textsc{Resisting Correction} task, a model that was previously among the best at a given task can relatively suddenly experience decreased performance as it continues to train.
+Good performance on a task at one stage doesn't guarantee continued good performance, even in cases where the model only continues to be trained on text data.
+This highlights the importance of regular and rigorous evaluation.
+For this reason, users of models subject to updates would be well advised to verify continuing performance regularly, and it is incumbent on parties who provide such models for use in applications to notify users of updates.

-Beyond our results, future work should establish whether there is any relationship between the two kinds of inverse scaling---scaling as a function of model parameters and scaling with increased training data.
-For example, a key finding in this study is that inverse scaling over the course of training is stronger for larger models.
-Whether this is always the case or whether it only occurs when the selected tasks---like those selected in the present study---already show parameter-based inverse scaling remains to be determined.